aws/amazon-vpc-cni-k8s/README.md

 **NOTE!** Toggling `ENABLE_POD_ENI` from `true` to `false` will not detach the Trunk ENI from instance.
 To delete/detach the Trunk ENI from instance, you need recycle the instance.

 ---

+#### `POD_SECURITY_GROUP_ENFORCING_MODE` (v1.11.0+)

+Type: String

+Default: `strict`

+Valid Values: `strict`, `standard`

+Once `ENABLE_POD_ENI` is set to `true`, this value controls how the traffic of pods with security group behaves.

+  * `strict` mode: all inbound/outbound traffic from pod with security group will be enforced by security group rules.
+This is the **default** mode if POD_SECURITY_GROUP_ENFORCING_MODE is not set.

+  * `standard` mode: the traffic of pod with security group behaves same as pods without security group, except that each pod occupies a dedicated branch ENI.
+    * inbound traffic to pod with security group from another host will be enforced by security group rules.
+    * outbound traffic from pod with security group to another host in same VPC will be enforced by security group rules.
+    * inbound/outbound traffic from another pod on same host or another service on same host(such as kubelet/nodeLocalDNS) won't be enforced by security group rules.
+    *  outbound traffic from pod with security group to IP address outside VPC
+        * if externalSNAT enabled, traffic won't be SNATed, thus will be enforced by security group rules.
+        * if externalSNAT disabled, traffic will be SNATed via eth0, thus will only be enforced by security group associated with eth0.

+**NOTE!**: To make new behavior be in effect after switching the mode, existing pods with security group must be recycled.
+Alternatively you can restart the nodes as well.

+---